markup-ux/Conquest-Point-Exchange-LSB-Module/README.md

 A tiny LandSandBoat/DSP-style Lua module that **auto-spawns a “CP Exchange” NPC beside every Signet/Conquest guard** when a zone loads.
 It lets players convert **Conquest Points (CP)** into end-game currencies with a clean, paginated UI and a safe purchase flow.

 > **Why?**
 > Once players hit 75/max level, they’re less likely to join lower-level groups and CP often sits unused.
-This module turns CP into a valuable sink and convenience feature—encouraging capped players to engage in low/mid content and helping group formation—without teleporting all over.
+This module turns CP into a valuable sink and convenience feature—encouraging capped players to engage in low/mid content and helping group formation.

 ---